emeinhart/policies/iHelpU.Tech Terms of Service.md

 ### Apple IRP Repairs
 #### The following terms apply for all Mac and iPhone repairs covered under the Apple Independent Repair Provider (IRP) program:
 Additional user information may be required prior to creating an IRP repair.
+Apple requires the following information:
+                            * First Name & Last Name
+                            * Valid Phone Number
+                            * Valid email Address
-Apple requires this information to Find My must be disabled on the unit under repair for the duration of the repair.
-This includes when the repair is still active.
+                            * Address, City, State, Zip Code **Find My must be disabled on the unit under repair for the duration of the repair.
+This includes when the repair is still active.**
+**Apple IRP Repairs must be completed within 30 days of the date in which the ticket was created.**
+This is to adhere to Apple's exchange services.

 ### Motorola Phone Repairs